Newstead House and Substation Conservation Project

 Who is responsible for the Newstead House and Substation Conservation Project?

-The Newstead House Conservation Project is being funded by the Queensland Government and managed by the Department of Environment, Science and Innovation on behalf of the Board of Trustees of Newstead House.
+The Newstead House Conservation Project has been funded by the Queensland Government and managed by the Department of Environment, Science and Innovation on behalf of the Board of Trustees of Newstead House.

 The Newstead House collection is an assortment of more than 6,000 historical items, collected over many years from a range of sources and are displayed within the home as museum pieces.

-The management of the collection forms part of the project and the interpretation of Newstead House as a late 1880s residence when it reopens.
+The management of the collection formed part of the project and the interpretation of Newstead House as a late 1880s residence ready for its reopening.

 If you have any questions about the project, contact heritage@des.qld.gov.au